zoekirsh/Dirty30-App-Frontend/README.md

 Before you begin, ensure you have met the following requirements:
 - You have installed version <Ruby/2.6.1> or higher
 - You have installed <Rails 6.0.3.4> or higher
-- A working installation nof the `POSTgres`
+- A working installation nof the `PostgreSQL`
 - You have installed (https://www.npmjs.com/)
 - You have a Windows/Mac machine.